 He Ne Laser source

-Please note: Geometrical optics is the modeling of optical systems by tracing rays.
+Note: Geometrical optics is the modeling of optical systems by tracing rays.
 Rays are imaginary lines which represent normals to the surfaces of constant phase, or the wavefront.
 For a paraxial Gaussian beam, within the Rayleigh range, z < zR, the beam size changes very slowly.

 In this case, beam can be modeled as collimated ray bundle.
-When far outside the Rayleigh range, z >> zR, beam size changes linearly with propagation distance, so beam can be modeled as a point source.
+When far outside the Rayleigh range, z >> zR, beam size changes linearly with propagation distance, so the beam can be modeled as a point source.

-As shown, when using rays to model Gaussian beam, we need to know if the propagation is within the Rayleigh range or outside Rayleigh range.
+As shown, when using rays to model Gaussian beam, we need to know if the propagation is within or beyond the Rayleigh range.
 This can help us decide if we should use a point source or a collimated ray bundle to model the beam.
 In this case, we know the beam waist location is inside of the Laser source housing.
 And we have calculated beam waist 0.118 mm and Rayleigh range 69.7mm, we can manually calculate the beam propagation distance z from its waist, around 122.78 mm, when the beam hits the measurement location.
 Since this propagation distance is not much larger than the beam Rayleigh range, z>>zR, we cannot model the beam using a point source.
 However, the propagation distance is also outside of Rayleigh range, we also cannot use the parallel beam.

 We tentatively use ray-based method to design the system and validate our judgment above.